DecentriTech/.github/profile/README.md

 ## About DecentriTech

 DecentriTech currently has `three` employees.
 We currently have `3` active projects under development, and `4` under heavy development.
-Some projects may not be actively listed as they are considered confidential at the moment.
-The end goal of each project is to provide a **unique**, and **high-quality** service to all users.
+Some projects may not be actively listed as they are considered confidential at the moment.The end goal of each project is to provide a **unique**, and **high-quality** service to all users.

 While currently our reach is small, eventually we hope to make big changes in the world for the better of humanity.
 Whether that's space-tech, solving global-warming, etc, we want to help.